Preparing for Your Birth Session

 • Dilated to 5 centimeters

 Remember, I might need up to 2.5 hours notice.
-Please don’t hesitate to contact me once you feel like active labor has begun.
+Please don’t hesitate to contact me once you feel you're in or approaching active labor.

 The Unplugged Birth Experience

 An unplugged birth is a good idea because labor & delivery can move at a fast & unpredictable pace.
-I need the ability to move quickly without having to ask others to move so I can get the shot.
-If I miss it, the moment is gone forever and your gallery.
-I'll be navigating around a number of birth professionals and the less I have to work around, the easier it is to catch the moment.
-If friends & family interfere with my ability to do the job you've hired me for I reserve the right to leave and no money will be refunded.
+I need the ability to move quickly without having to ask others to please move so I can get the shot.
+If I miss the shot, the moment is gone forever and you run the risk of having your gallery filled with photos of others taking photos of you.
+I'm navigating around a number of birth professionals and the less I have to work around, the easier it is to catch the moment & deliver an outstanding final product to you.

 What about lighting?

 Wear whatever is comfortable for you!
-Many clients will wear a sports bra or swim suit top during labor and birth because they want to be able to share some of the images publicly.
+Many Mama's wear a sports bra or swim suit top during labor and birth because they want to be able to share some of the images publicly.
 Solid-color sports bras, swim tops, & unlined/no underwire bra are great choices.
-If you feel the urge to take off your bra during birth, don’t worry.
+If you feel the urge to take off your bra/clothing during birth, don’t worry.
 I’m often able to get creative with angles and still capture moments that you can share with family or friends.